 The use of Levelled Book Bands throughout the school incorporates many different reading schemes including books published for general reading.
 This is supplemented by an online reading scheme.
 This provides a greater level of choice and exposure to a range of books, whilst the use of book-banding ensures continuity and progression in both decoding skills and comprehension.
 Children read to adults regularly in school and content is discussed with them to deepen their understanding.
 Reading at home is an expectation and reading journals are sent home with every child in addition to their reading book.

-We follow the ‘Letters and Sounds’ programme for the teaching of phonics.
-Phonics teaching occurs regularly outside of the regular English lesson in EYFS, KS1 and in KS2 where needed.
+We follow a bespoke programme and sequence for the teaching of phonics.
+Phonics teaching occurs regularly outside of the regular English lesson in EYFS, KS1, Year 3 and in KS2 where needed.
 Our English Curriculum makes overt links between phonic development in terms of spelling and the early stages of reading.
 Word lists are sent home every week in KS1 and KS2.
 Spelling conventions and rules (where applicable) are taught in school and spelling tests are carried out regularly.
-KS2 move on to an organised spellings scheme which introduces children to further spelling conventions and word lists which build on prior learning and become progressively more advanced.
+KS2 move on to an organised spellings scheme, which introduces children to further spelling conventions, and word lists.
+This builds on prior learning and becomes progressively more advanced.